Delia Matache: Life and career

 "Ipotecat" ("Mortgaged") and "Pe aripi de vânt" ("On Wind's Wings"), both released in 2014, became Matache's first solo number-one singles in Romania, with both topping the Airplay 100 chart.
 The singer followed this with another number-one, "Cum ne noi" ("How We Us"), in 2015 as a featured artist alongside Carla's Dreams, and with a string of top ten releases from 2015 to 2017, including "Da, mamă" ("Yes, Mother"; 2015), "Gura ta" ("Your Mouth"; 2016) and "Rămâi cu bine" ("All the Best"; 2017), the latter from her third solo album 7 (2020).
 Matache's 2020 single "Ne vedem noi" ("We'll See Each Other") with Smiley also became a number-one hit.

 Delia has been a juror on X Factor România for multiple seasons starting from 2012.
 Since 2016, she has been a judge on the comedy show iUmor.
 In 2016 and 2019, Matache held the high-production concerts Deliria and Acadelia at Sala Palatului; there, she also performed more recent material whose style is oriented towards pop rock and trap.
 Matache is a supporter of people suffering from psoriasis, and of the LGBT community.
 Her 2018 single "Acadele" alludes to the 2018 Romanian constitutional referendum regarding the constitutional definition of a family.

-Delia was chosen to dub Vexy in the movie Smurfs 2 and Miss Hannigan in Annie.
+Delia was chosen to dub Vexy in the film Smurfs 2 and Miss Hannigan in Annie.